-25 students attended the 2014 Summer Institute.
-In its first nine years, the Institute enrolled over 1100 students from 6 countries and 60 law schools, including law students from American University, Boston College, Boston University, Chicago-Kent, Columbia, Cornell, Duke, George Washington, Hastings, Illinois, Loyola-LA, McGill, NYU, Texas, Tulane, UC-Berkeley, UCLA, USC, and University of San Diego.
+20 students attended the 2015 Summer Institute.
+In its ten nine years, the Institute enrolled over 1100 students from 6 countries and 60 law schools, including law students from American University, Boston College, Boston University, Chicago-Kent, Columbia, Cornell, Duke, George Washington, Hastings, Illinois, Loyola-LA, McGill, NYU, Texas, Tulane, UC-Berkeley, UCLA, USC, and University of San Diego.

 The Summer Institute is designed for J.D. and LL.M. students in the United States, as well as for law students, lawyers, and government officials from around the world.
-The professors of the 2015 Institute are prominent tenured or tenure-track faculty from Fordham Law School, and other leading scholars.
-English is the language of instruction, but the faculty includes members who are also fluent or proficient in Italian, French, German, and Korean.
+The professors of the 2016 Institute are prominent tenured or tenure-track faculty from Fordham Law School, and other leading scholars.
+English is the language of instruction, but the faculty includes members who are also fluent or proficient in Korean, Italian, French, and German.

 Classes are held in SKKU's new law school building, which is located on its downtown Seoul campus.
 SKKU is the oldest continuous institution of higher learning in Asia and one of the top-five law schools in Korea.
 Outside of class, the program features field trips and social events to enable students to experience Korean legal institutions and culture.